-Our second annual Haunted Halls of Horror had not only been a popular success, we had surpassed the board investment to return a significant contribution to fund STIC programs.
+Our 2nd annual Haunted Halls of Horror had not only been a popular success, we had surpassed the board investment to return a significant contribution to fund STIC programs.

-Did someone say “FIRE?”
-Well sure people are attracted to it, and they will be engaged by the spectacle of a dancing fire spinner with drumming accompaniment.
-For the third year we will again be displaying the intricate carved jackolanterns of local artist Eric Carpenter in the reception area.
-It is also there where we will premier a movie trailer of the Haunted Halls followed by our animatronic rocking talking skeleton, “Buckey”, with instructions and warnings for our visitors.
+The Haunt 2012 and 2013 “We want all that and more”.
+That’s the plan.
+The third and fourth annual Haunted Halls of Horror were huge successes.
+Turns out our thousands of visitors wanted all that too.
+We pushed the envelope and accomplished things we could have never dreamed of.
+But we are not finished yet.......Did someone say “FIRE?”
+Well sure people are attracted to it, and they will be engaged by the spectacle of dancing fire spinners.
+Again be displayed the intricate carved Jack "O" Lanterns of local artist Eric Carpenter in the reception area.
+It is also there where we premiered a movie trailer of the Haunted Halls followed by our animatronic rocking talking skeleton, “Buckey”, with instructions and warnings for our visitors.
 And did someone say ZOMBIES???
-Lets just say we purchased a haunted house this year from Ocean City NJ, and you have no idea what we have done with it.
+Let’s just say we purchased the contents of a haunted house in Ocean City NJ, and you have no idea what we have done with it.

 Our indoor, weatherproof attraction stands in a dedicated space allowing us to work on it all year long.
 After Halloween we take a holiday break, but by January, we’re fully engaged in the planning and implementation of the coming Octobers’ Haunted Halls new designs, features and creatures.
 We appreciate your support of our fundraising effort and it is our goal to provide our visitors with a haunted attraction experience that meets and exceeds their expectations for Halloween thrills and fun.